 - Burning while urinating

-Declines in estrogen levels experienced during menopause can also raise the vagina’s pH, as mentioned earlier.
+Declines in estrogen levels experienced during menopause can also raise the vagina’s pH, as mentioned earlier, causing a feminine pH imbalance.
 This can potentially contribute to symptoms of discomfort including dryness, irritation, burning, itching, or pain during sex.6

 In the past, douching was touted as a way to make the vagina “fresh” and “clean.”
-But the vagina uses mucosal secretions to clean itself, and invasive cleansing methods like douching can disrupt the normal balance of bacteria and acidity in the vagina and increase the risk for infections.7
+But the vagina uses mucosal secretions to clean itself, and invasive cleansing methods like douching can disrupt the normal balance of bacteria and acidity in the vagina, causing an imbalance in vaginal pH and an increase in risk for infections.7

 Don’t Stress About Hygiene or a Mild Scent

-Vaginal bacterial infections aren’t the result of poor hygiene, and cleaning more often won’t cure an existing infection.
+Vaginal bacterial infections aren’t the result of poor hygiene, and cleaning more often won’t cure an existing infection or restore your vaginal health.
 Plus, even healthy vaginas have a mild scent that can naturally become muskier when you’re active.8 When it comes to personal hygiene, simple is better.
-Clean your genital area with mild, unscented soap or plain water when you’re in the shower or bath.9 There’s no need to do anything extra.
+Clean your genital area with mild, unscented soap or plain water when you’re in the shower or bath.9 There’s no need to do anything extra as overly scented products or over-washing may actually contribute to a vaginal pH imbalance.

 Stick With Unscented Products

-If you are sensitive or prone to infection, products with an added fragrance can increase the risk for vaginal infections or irritation.
+As mentioned, if you are sensitive or prone to infection, products with an added fragrance can increase the risk for vaginal infections or irritation and may throw your vaginal pH off.
 Establish a general policy for personal care items: if it’s used in or around your vagina, make sure it’s unscented.
 That goes for soaps, lubricants, wipes, tampons or pads, as well as detergents or fabric softeners used on undergarments.10

 Look At Your Lubricant

-Speaking of lubricants, petroleum-based products also have the potential to irritate the vagina.
+Speaking of lubricants, petroleum-based products also have the potential to irritate the vagina or cause a feminine pH imbalance.
 If you decide to use a lubricant, make sure that it’s water- or silicone-based.11

 Try a Vaginal Insert